donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ![Payback example 01](./Resources/payback_example_01.jpeg "Payback example 01")

+---
+**NOTE**

+In this section, **moment** refers the force that could potentially cause the bars to rotate about the pivots at the moment but are not actually generation any kinetic movement yet.

+On the other hand, **torque** refers to the actual force that causes the bars to rotate about the pivots.

+---

-#### 1. Calculate P1 Seized P0 Angular Acceleration
+#### 1. Calculate P1 Seized P0 Moment

-Calculate the angular acceleration $acc_{0fixed}$ that would occur at P0 if P1 did not exist and bar1 and bar2 have a fixed connection.
+Calculate the moment $M_{0}$ that would occur at P0 if if all force on bar2 is trasmitted to P0 without loss.

 ![Payback example 02](./Resources/payback_example_02.jpeg "Payback example 02")